Semilinear Transformations in Coding Theory: A New Technique in Code-Based Cryptography: Semilinear transformations

-For a given vector $\bm{c}\in\mathbb{F}_{q^m}^n$, a natural question is how the Hamming (rank) weight of $\bm{c}$ changes under the action of an $\mathbb{F}_q$-linear transformation $\varphi$.
-To answer this question, we introduce the following proposition. \begin{proposition} An $\mathbb{F}_q$-linear automorphism of $\mathbb{F}_{q^m}$ is an isometric transformation in both the Hamming metric and rank metric. \end{proposition}
+For a vector $\bm{c}\in\mathbb{F}_{q^m}^n$, a natural question is how the Hamming (rank) weight of $\bm{c}$ behaves under the action of $\varphi\in\aut$.
+For this reason, we introduce the following proposition. \begin{proposition} A semilinear transformation over $\mathbb{F}_{q^m}/\mathbb{F}_q$ is isometric in both the Hamming metric and the rank metric. \end{proposition}